jonahji/index-change-alerts/README.md

 # S&P 500 and QQQ Index Change Alert System

 This repository contains a GitHub Action that automatically tracks changes in the S&P 500 and QQQ (Nasdaq-100) indices.
-When changes occur, especially in key positions like the #10 rank, the system sends email notifications with details about the changes.
+When changes occur, especially in the top 20 positions, the system sends email notifications with detailed information about the changes.

 ## Features

 - Daily checks of S&P 500 and QQQ index compositions
 - Detects additions, removals, and rank changes
-- Special focus on the #10 position in indices
+- Special focus on the top 20 positions in both indices
-- Email notifications with detailed change information
+- Enhanced email notifications with highlighted important changes
 - Completely free to run (uses GitHub Actions)
+- Object-oriented design for easy maintenance and extension

 ## Setup Instructions